MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 This pipeline is intended to be installed by a Managed Application, that you provide, in your customer’s Azure tenant.
 The pipeline is responsible for the following tasks:

 1. Extracting data from Microsoft 365 to a temporary storage location in the customer’s tenant.
-1. Copying data from the temporary location to a Blob Storage account owned by your application, using a [Shared Access Signature (SAS) key](https://docs.microsoft.com/azure/storage/common/storage-sas-overview) that you generate, and is entered when the application is installed by the customer.
+1. Copying data from the temporary location to a Blob Storage account owned by your application, using an [SAS key](https://docs.microsoft.com/azure/storage/common/storage-sas-overview) that you generate, and is entered when the application is installed by the customer.
 1. (Optional) Notifying your application that new data is available for processing.

 You can reference the [sample Managed Application](https://github.com/niblak/dataconnect-solutions/tree/vivaarmtemplates/ARMTemplates/VivaInsights/SamplePipelineWithAzureFunction) to see an example of the previous steps for moving data.